puneetb22/SmartPOSAPP/replit.md

 - June 22, 2025.
 Fixed database schema queries and completed API routes for inventory and customers
 - June 22, 2025.
 Updated sales page to include customer search functionality instead of defaulting to walk-in customer
 - June 22, 2025.
 Added quick customer creation popup form in sales page for customers that don't exist
+- June 22, 2025.
+Made prescription tab conditional - only shows when business mode is pharmacy
 ```

 ## User Preferences